 Where to Find the Best Comfort Food?

-Forget about the fear of relocation depression, stress, and anxiety about moving to another town, and treat yourself with a meal that soothes.
+Forget about the fear of relocation depression, house-hunting stress, and anxiety about moving to another town, and treat yourself with a meal that soothes.
 As the name says, a comfort meal is there to make you feel better.
 Comfort meals do not ask questions or count calories, but it should not replace your regular meals on a daily level.
 Allow yourself to indulge occasionally, and try specialties that are soulful, whether it is fried chicken or a pie.

 - Sweet Cheeks Q– If you enjoy watching kitchen chef battles on TV, then it is time to try eating some of the specialties that made them famous.
 A bucket of biscuits with honey butter for $10 quickly gained reputation and became an iconic dish on B-town’s culinary scene.